I'm one of the Coders who browse and enjoy the content on this site.

 - Quickness.
 Did the player avoid extraneous activities which added little value to the entertainment of the run?
 Did he employ techniques or items to increase his speed?
 See jump and slash for movement speedup in NES Shadow of the Ninja (Europe) by Exim in 13:55.2, or using practically every item available for increasing horizontal movement in SNES Mega Man X2 (USA) by FractalFusion & Graveworm in 31:42.45.
 Was movement in general optimized?
 Such as jumping just the amount required to reach a platform, or at just the right frame to optimally scroll vertically.

 - Brains.
 Were the objectives and the route used to complete them well planned out?
 Did the route take into account that precision allows for doing things that otherwise would not be possible and use an impossible route?
-See the planning and execution that went into NES The Legend of Zelda (USA PRG0) by Phil & Baxter in 24:04.05, GBC The Legend of Zelda: Link's Awakening DX (USA v1.0) by Swordless Link in 1:00:02.68, and SNES Super Metroid (JPN/USA) "all items" by Cpadolf in 1:08:10.87.
+See the planning and execution that went into NES The Legend of Zelda (USA PRG0) by Phil & Baxter in 24:04.05, GBC The Legend of Zelda: Link's Awakening DX (USA v1.0) by Swordless Link in 1:00:02.68, and SNES Super Metroid (JPN/USA) "100%" by Cpadolf in 1:08:10.87.